-Since I mentioned blogging, yes a blog is a good investment.
-The sooner you start it, the better because as the domain gets older, you will have a minor advantage over the competition.
+Since I mentioned blogging, yes, a blog is a good investment.
+The sooner you start it, the better because as the domain ages, you will have a minor advantage over the competition.

 However, blogging requires a lot of qualities; copywriting, SEO, competitor analysis, digital marketing qualities, and so much more.
-It is very rare that a single person can have all these qualities.
-If you start a blog, you have to be ready to outsource, on platforms like Fiverr and Upwork.
+A single person can rarely have all these qualities.
+If you start a blog, you must be ready to outsource on platforms like Fiverr and Upwork.

-So as an affiliate marketer I need to talk to you about web hosting here.
+So as an affiliate marketer, I need to talk to you about web hosting here.
 You will find a ton of affiliate marketers recommending Bluehost.
-The only reason they do it is that they earn a great commission percentage from leads and sales.
+They only do it because they earn a significant commission from leads and sales.

-If you become successful as a blogger you can move to a cloud web hosting service, like Cloudways.
-That’s where we are moving Borderpolar this month since our one-year Business plan with WordPress.com is coming to an end.
+If you become successful as a blogger, you can move to a cloud web hosting service, like Cloudways.
+That's where we are moving Borderpolar this month since our one-year Business plan with WordPress.com is ending.

 The top tier of web hosting is Kinsta.
 I hope there will come a day you will have to move to Kinsta for premium hosting services.
 I know we will.

-It was very easy to get my blog in those just a few weeks after I started, so it will be easy for you to get your YouTube channel in.
+It was straightforward to get my blog in those just a few weeks after I started, so it will be easy for you to get your YouTube channel in.
 In these, you will find both products and services to review.

 The challenge is getting products or services for free.
-My experience tells me that it’s very easy to get service subscriptions for free (VPNs, SEO tools like SEMrush, and SimilarWeb).
-On the other hand, it’s extremely hard to get your hands on retail products like smartphones, monitors, gaming gear, etc.
+My experience tells me that it's straightforward to get service subscriptions for free (VPNs, SEO tools like SEMrush, and SimilarWeb).
+On the other hand, it's tough to get your hands on retail products like smartphones, monitors, gaming gear, etc.

-This is where Amazon Associates comes in, or similar affiliate networks from retailers.
-You can find very cheap products on Amazon, like gadgets and you can start reviewing those.
+This is where Amazon Associates, or similar affiliate networks from retailers, comes in.
+You can find very cheap products on Amazon, like gadgets, and you can start reviewing those.

 Of course, you can also start reviewing products you own.
-It is a great test drive for this business.
+It is an incredible test drive for this business.
 Try to find sub-niches in your niche with lower competition, in which you can excel.